25 Packages to distribute code

 - Packages provide a way to scale up software.
 Data Scientists often develop code in a Notebook … which is very convenient for the analyst but not something that can be made into a web API which thousands of developers or products can use in real time.
 When we build packages they can be deployed in the cloud, and turned into microservices using services like Kubernetes.

-24 What is needed for package management?
+25.2 What is needed for package management? (four steps)

 Packaging can be thought about in four steps: